On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Numerical Results

-Let $G = (V,E)$ be a simple, undirected graph where $V$ is the set of vertices and $E$ is the set of edges.
-We focus on unweighted graphs, but the results extend easily to the case where nonnegative weights are associated with edges.
-The Laplacian matrix $L$ associated with $G$ is a $|V| \times |V|$ symmetric matrix with: diagonal entries for $i \in V$ given by $L_{ii} = \text{deg}(i)$, where $\text{deg}(i)$ is the degree of vertex $i$ in $G$; and off-diagonal entries given by $L_{ij} = -1$ when $i$ is adjacent to $j$ and $0$ otherwise.
-The Laplacian matrix is submodular and well-known to be diagonally dominant and hence positive semidefinite.
+Let $G = (V,E)$ be a simple undirected graph, where $V$ is the set of vertices and $E$ is the set of edges.
+We focus on unweighted graphs, but the results extend directly to nonnegative edge weights.
+The Laplacian matrix $L$ associated with $G$ is a symmetric $|V| \times |V|$ matrix with diagonal entries $L_{ii} = \text{deg}(i)$ for $i \in V$ and off-diagonal entries $L_{ij} = -1$ when $i$ is adjacent to $j$ and $0$ otherwise.
+The Laplacian is submodular.
+It is also diagonally dominant, and therefore positive semidefinite.